ISISComputingGroup/ibex_developers_manual/Script-generator.md

 **Note:**<br>
 MACS can only run on a real instrument, with a copy of SECI and working communication to hardware.
 It _**cannot**_ be run offline.
-Furthermore, because the instruments (ARGUS & CHRONUS) are used in-cycle, the development team can only use it out-of-cycle.
+Furthermore, because the instruments (ARGUS & CHRONUS) are used in-cycle, the development team can only use MACS out-of-cycle.

 ### INTER